asaxena012/slick-chrome-extension/README.md

 # Slick
-Slick chrome extension gets you familiar with the commonly used slangs and phrases in trend that you can use in your informal talks!
+Slick chrome extension gets you familiar with the most commonly used slangs and phrases in trend that you can use in your informal talks!
 Made with HTML5, CSS3 and Javascript.

 ## Working Preview